-In adults, a greater tendency to choose immediate over delayed rewards is a risk factor for addictive disorders (Reynolds, 2006).
+In adults, a greater tendency to choose immediate over delayed rewards is associated with addictive disorders (Reynolds, 2006).
 Existing data suggest that discounting of delayed rewards normally decreases from childhood to the early 30's (Green, 1994; Green et al., 1996; Scheres et al., 2006; Olson et al., 2007).
+However, little work to date has investigated the developmental trajectory from late adolescence to early adulthood of discounting behavior or its underlying neural substrates.
 Heightened discounting of delayed rewards in late adolescence could contribute to the increased risk for AUDs at this life-stage (Kandel and Logan, 1984; Brown et al., 2008).
-Little work to date has investigated the developmental trajectory from late adolescence to early adulthood of discounting behavior or its underlying neural substrates.
-To begin addressing this issue, we tested late adolescents (ages 18-21) and adults (ages 22-40) in an fMRI-compatible delay discounting ("Now/Later") task.
-Our preliminary data suggest that late adolescents choose smaller, immediate rewards ("Now") significantly more often than do adults (see Approach).
+We compared the delay discounting of late adolescents and adults in an fMRI-compatible delay discounting ("Now/Later") task.
+Our preliminary data demonstrate that late adolescents (ages 18-23) choose smaller, immediate rewards ("Now") significantly more often than do adults (ages 25-40; see Approach).
 We now propose to investigate the underlying neural bases of this age-dependent change in decision-making behavior.

-Although the underlying neural bases of the age-related behavioral differences that we observed are unknown, evidence points to developmental maturation of the frontal lobes.
-First, the development of frontal structures remains incomplete until the early-to-mid twenties (Sowell et al., 1999; Casey et al., 2000; Sowell et al., 2001; Giedd, 2004; Gogtay et al., 2004; Lenroot and Giedd, 2006), consistent with our observed decrease in delay discounting around age 22.
+Although the underlying neural bases of the age-related behavioral differences that we observed are unknown, some evidence points to developmental maturation of the frontal lobes.
+First, the development of frontal structures remains incomplete until the early-to-mid twenties (Sowell et al., 1999; Casey et al., 2000; Sowell et al., 2001; Giedd, 2004; Gogtay et al., 2004; Lenroot and Giedd, 2006), consistent with our observed decrease in delay discounting around age 24.
 Second, fMRI data from adults using the same Now/Later task found that activity in two frontal structures, the dorsal prefrontal cortex (dPFC) and orbitofrontal cortex (OFC), predicts choice behavior in this task (Boettiger et al., 2007).
 These data are consistent with models suggesting a role for the dPFC in cognitive control (Miller and Cohen, 2001) and for the OFC in encoding value of choice outcomes (Wallis, 2007).
 Thus, developmental changes in these areas would be expected to alter choice behavior.
 Finally, a study of individuals aged 9-23 found that age-related increases in frontal white matter integrity are positively correlated with preference for larger, delayed rewards (Olson et al., 2009).
 As this latter study included only seven (of 79) individuals ages 22-23, no conclusions can be drawn with regard to white matter changes from late adolescence to early adulthood.
 However, Olson et al.'s findings do not refute our hypothesis that maturation of frontal structures underlies the decline of Now preference in early adulthood.